Avalanches kill 21 people in Afghanistan, death toll expected to rise | DW | 14.02.2020

 In the last two months, Afghanistan has received heavy snowfall, as it battles the impact of climate change.
-Several highways are currently closed in anticipation of avalanches.
+Several highways are currently closed over concerns that there might be more avalanches.

-At least 21 people have died in avalanches that struck the Daykundi province in Afghanistan on February 13, according to authorities of Afghanistan's disaster management authority.
+At least 21 people have died in avalanches that struck the Daykundi province in Afghanistan on February 13, according to Afghanistan's disaster management authority.

 Seven people are reportedly missing, while 10 people are injured.
 About 50 houses have been destroyed by the avalanches.